Charter of rights for a child in care

 Our polices and procedures, as outlined in our Child Safety Practice Manual, require the participation of children at key decision making points throughout the case planning cycle.

-- Kid's rights , aimed at 4 to 10 year olds, is in the form of a children's story book, and is distributed complete with a set of colouring pencils that can be used throughout.
+- Kid's rights aimed at 4 to 8 year olds, is in the form of a children's story book and included illustrations that can be coloured in.

-- My journey in care My journey in care , aimed at 10 to 18 year olds, uses a notebook style layout with cartoons and photos, including Indigenous artwork from a young person in care.
+- My journey in care aimed at 9 to 15 year olds has been developed to look like a notebook and includes advice from other young people in care.